 In this photo the prototype is sitting on the Custom Speaker System I built specifically for this design.
 The board on the right is the power amplifier main board, consisting of both the left and right channels, along with support components, including National Semiconductor LM3886T power amplifier IC, capacitors and output inductor coils.
 The board on the left is the main power supply for the amplifier only.
 It is sitting on top of its power transformer.
 The small board on the bottom left is a temporary volume control board mounted on a small piece of PCB.
 This was used to limit volume from a CD player during testing until the Prototype Audio Controller was finished.

 The schematic used was a slight variation of the reference schematic in the datasheet for the amplifier IC.
+Please leave a comment below with any questions, suggestions or feedback.

 THIS IS A RESTORED ARCHIVE PROJECT AND AS SUCH MAY BE MISSING PHOTOS, PARTS LIST, SCHEMATIC, ETC.